-1 The Civic Center revenue bond debt service is paid by a trustee, thus it is budgeted as contractual service and not debt.
-The payment to the trustee is as follows:
+1 The Civic Center revenue bond debt service is paid by a trustee.
+The Municipality pays the trustee, as a contractual service, the debt service amount required for the following year.
+The budgeted payment to the trustee is as follows:

-Fund Description Principal Interest Total P&I 202010 Payment to Trustee 3,015,000 3,560,950 6,575,950
+Fund Description Principal Interest Total P&I 202010 Payment to Trustee 3,245,000 3,410,200 6,655,200